RichardGatsby/react-slack/react-slack-app/README.md

 ## Using React & Redux
-Just a simple webclient to handle slack like chat over websockets with redux state management
+Just a simple webclient to handle slack like chat over websockets with redux state management.
+[WIP]